MichaelKasingye/business-news/README.md

 BizNews is a business news media platform that displays news articles from various media outlets.

 #### NOTE
-Applications only runs on local host since it using the free version of NEWSAPI api.
+The application only runs on localhost since it is using the free version of the https://newsapi.org api.

 ### Application build
 1. React